 It’s a bizarre paradox that the super-connected digital world we live in can lead to us all feeling more disconnected than ever.
 Connecting, really connecting, with the people I met on the retreat showed me just how weak my connections with the people I love have become.

-I tell myself I’m connected to my family from wherever I am in the world, because we ping digital banter and GIFs back and forth across a group message, but these days we rarely have real conversations – and when we do, we almost always have one eye on our phones.
-I can spend a whole day shut in a hotel room working, and feel like I’ve spoken to people because I’ve had some jokey interactions on Twitter or chatted for a few minutes to a friend on WhatsApp.
+I tell myself I’m connected to my family from wherever I am in the world, because we ping digital banter and GIFs back and forth across a group chat, but these days we rarely have real conversations.
+When we do, we almost always have one eye on our phones.
+I can spend a whole day shut in a hotel room, and feel like I’ve spoken to people because I’ve had some jokey interactions on Twitter or messaged with a friend on WhatsApp.

 But in reality, my connections to those people are slipping.
 And that’s nothing to how disconnected from the actual, physical world I feel some days.
-Time to Log Off’s digital detox retreats aren’t really about disconnection at all, they’re about reconnecting with reality, by being mindful and living in the present, by experiencing nature and the great outdoors, and by using yoga to reconnect with your physical self.
+Time to Log Off’s digital detox retreats aren’t really about disconnection at all, they’re about reconnecting with reality, by being mindful and living in the present.

 Mindfulness and Reconnection